paul-ly-404/pokedex/README.md

 npm run start:dev
 ```

-Please look in the wiki for the design documentation.
+Please look in the wiki for the design documentation or [here](https://github.com/paul-ly-404/pokedex/wiki/Design-Documentation).